 Normally, all you have to do to view PMI is to open the model in TransMagic.
 System defaults should allow you to see PMI, if it exists.
 If you want to see if the GD&T note is attached to a particular geometric feature on the model, just select the note with your left mouse button; the GD&T note will highlight, and depending on how the PMI was originally applied to the model, the associated geometry may highlight as well.
 Rotating and zooming the model will allow you to inspect all the GD&T values on the model.

-Viewing PMI with the PMI View Browser
+The PMI View Browser

 The PMI View Browser gives you much more functionality than standard PMI viewing; you can find the PMI View Browser at the end of the Operations toolbar in TransMagic (see figure at right).
 Notice to the left of the PMI View Browser launch button there is a PMI toggle that turns PMI on and off.